How does climate adaptation knowledge spread in advisor-farmer networks? Tracking the long-term impacts of the Northeast Climate Adaptation Fellowship

 Assessment of Project Approach and Areas of Further Study:

-However, I can highlight one additional thought at this time.
-One key aspect of this data collection methodology is that I am conducting repeat surveys and interviews over a two year timeframe.
+Longitudinal research: The most important insight from the research methods used is probably the benefits of extending the timeframe of program evaluation research.
+One key aspect of this data collection methodology is that I conducted repeat surveys and interviews over a two year timeframe.
 While this isn’t an extremely long time, it is a longer period than many program evaluations capture.
-At this point, having conducted all four second-round on-farm interviews, and 7 out of 15 second-round zoom interviews, I can already see how much richer and more insightful the data is becoming.
-I think the decision to do second-round interviews at both the 1-yr and 2-yr post-program time point is proving to be worth the investment.
+I can see how much richer and more insightful the data is, including when I added the two-year data to the first-year data.
+I think the decision to do second-round interviews at both the 1-yr and 2-yr post-program time point was worth the investment.

-On a smaller note, I can however report that I have learned about the importance of recording equipment, and methods for using it, for the quality of recordings and transcripts.
-After an initial test-run on a very windy farm, as well an issue with the microphone being in a farmer's pocket, recording methods were quickly improved!
+Recording interviews: I can report that I have learned about the importance of recording equipment, and methods for using it, for the quality of recordings and transcripts.
+After an initial test-run on a very windy farm, as well as an issue with the microphone being in a farmer's pocket, recording methods were quickly improved!
 I would offer the suggestion to any researcher conducting and recording on-farm interviews to test out recording equipment in an environment similar to the farm prior to initial interviews.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.